powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 , expressing the excess (resp. shortfall) of reactive power produced in bus $i$, and used to ensure reactive power balance.
 To do so, these buses must be specified in parameter file `param_buses_with_reactive_slack.txt`, and `buses_with_reactive_slacks` must be set to $\text{CONFIGURED}$.

-The ACOPF involves the following constraints, in addition to the slack constraint $(1)$ introduced in the [Slack bus and main connex component](slackBusMainConnexComponent.md) part:
+The ACOPF involves the following constraints, in addition to the slack constraint $(1)$ introduced in the [Slack bus and main synchronous component](slackBusMainSynchronousComponent.md) part:

 $$\sum\limits_{j\in v(i)} \boldsymbol{p_{ij}} = P_i^{in} - \sum\limits_{g}\boldsymbol{P_{i,g}}, \quad i\in\text{BUSCC} \quad (5)$$